Roshdy23/StorylineShop/README.md

 ## How to Run
-- Install the used dependencies.
+- Clone the repo and Install the used dependencies.
 - Make account on MongoDB Atlas and create a cluster.
 - Copy your connection string and put it here.